youbot/youbot-ros-pkg/README.md

     cd ~
     git clone git@github.com:youbot/youbot-ros-pkg.git
     cd ~/youbot-ros-pkg

-    (git checkout electric) -- only if you want to work with ros electric or
+Switch to the correct branch

-    (git checkout fuerte) -- only if you want to work with ros fuerte
+    git checkout electric --  if you want to work with ros electric git checkout fuerte -- if you want to work with ros fuerte

 Then go on with installing further external dependencies: